zanbowie138/First-Person-Unity/README.md

 # First-Person-Unity

-This is a simple and expiremental game created in Unity, and hosted online in Github Pages.
+This is a simple and experimental game created in Unity, and hosted online in Github Pages.

 Link to game: https://zanbowie138.github.io/